TCF Canada Speaking Section: Complete Guide & Tips (2026)

 Task 2: Interactive Role-play (5-7 minutes)

-You receive a scenario and must interact with the examiner in a role-play situation.
+You receive a scenario and get 2 minutes to prepare, then interact with the examiner in a role-play situation for about 3 minutes 30.

 Task 2 focus: problem-solving dialogue, persuasion, and appropriate register.